David Saperstein (rabbi): Career

-Saperstein is also an adjunct professor at Georgetown University Law Center.
+Saperstein is also an adjunct professor at Georgetown University Law Center, where he taught courses on church-state law and on Jewish law for 35 years.

-Personal
+On October 11, 2018, Saperstein received the International Religious Liberty Award "for his many years of work defending and supporting freedom of religion or belief for all".
+Cole Durham, Director of the International Center for Law and Religion Studies (ICLRS) presented the award.

-He is married to four-time Peabody Award winning journalist Ellen Weiss.
-They are the parents of musician Daniel Saperstein.
-His brother is Jewish Historian and Rabbi Marc Saperstein.
-Their parents were Rabbi Harold Saperstein and Marcia Saperstein.
+Saperstein is married to four-time Peabody Award winning journalist Ellen Weiss.
+They are the parents of musician Daniel Saperstein and journalist Ari Saperstein.
+His brother is Jewish historian and rabbi Marc Saperstein.

-He is a graduate member of the Tau Epsilon Phi fraternity.